A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Proposed approach based on plug-and-play

-using a dataset of $\sizeTrainingset$ training samples, where the ground truth convergence maps $\convmap_i$ are generated from simulations based on the $\Lambda$CDM model, and the noisy inputs are computed from $\convmap_i$ by adding noise $\noise_{0,\, i}$ drawn according to \eqref{eq:pnpnoise}.
+using a dataset of $\sizeTrainingset$ training samples.
+The ground-truth convergence maps $\convmap_i$ were generated from simulations based on the $\Lambda$CDM model, and the noisy inputs were computed from $\convmap_i$ by adding noise $\noise_{0,\, i}$ drawn according to \eqref{eq:pnpnoise}.